CarpenterD/distributed-matrix-multiplication/readme.md

 ## Improvements

 At the time of writing, I was not aware of `mpi_broadcast`, and hence there is a significant performance hit as the number of compute nodes increases (unmentioned in the performance report).
-As I no longer have access to the university's compute cluster, I am not able to test/verify the performance of the program using broadcasting.
-I have instead created an experimental branch implementing these features.
+As I no longer have access to the university's compute cluster, I am not able to test/verify the performance of the program using broadcasting. ~~I have instead created an experimental branch implementing these features.~~ (This would require a significant rewrite, and hence will not be happening in the foreseeable future)

 ## Learning HPC?